based2/KB/network/ip_filter.md

 block from any to 172.67.215.0/24
 # og.sucuri.net/2024/05/mal-metrica-redirects-users-to-scam-sites.html static.rapidglobalorbit[.]com
 block from any to 172.67.215.20
+# https://threatfox.abuse.ch/browse/malware/win.astaroth/ fazenda-sps(.)one crohal.fazenda-sps(.)one
+block from any to 172.67.215.54
 # DNS https://red.flag.domains/posts/2024-03-14/ registrar: PDR Ltd. d/b/a PublicDomainRegistry.com session-choruspro[.fr]
 block from any to 172.67.215.167
 # https://www.akamai.com/blog/security-research/phishing-usps-malicious-domains-traffic-equal-to-legitimate-traffic stamps-usps[.]online